-Even if there’s noise, not much space, you’re beginning yoga or an experienced yogi in need of yoga home practice tips, I’ve listed a few of my personal practice hacks to help you.
+Even if there’s noise, not much space, you’re beginning yoga or an experienced yogi in need of home practice tips, I’ve listed a few of my home practice hacks to help you.

 Virabhadrasana 1, 2 and 3 (warrior poses)